-- Use conservation of momentum to determine the net momentum vector (magnitude and direction) of the particles detected in an event. - Explain the importance of identifying the missing momentum carried away from the event by the neutrino. - Describe the properties of a neutrino that make it impossible to detect in the DØ detector. - Explain the importance of considering the results of several experiments before announcing discoveries.
+- Use conservation of momentum to determine the magnitude and direction of the net momentum vector of the particles detected in an event. - Explain the possible significance of "missing momentum" in a collider physics experiment. - Describe the properties of a neutrino that make it impossible to detect in the DØ detector.